Alvearie/de-identification/docs/masking-providers.md

 >     set population criteria, typically, whether it contains more than
 >     20,000 people.

->   If multiple options are set to **True** in the postal code masking algorithm, the
->   operations are performed in this order:
+>   If multiple options are set to **True**, the operations are performed in this order:

 1. Replace the postal code with a neighboring postal code (approximate geographic distance)